AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/groupsAndVariables.rst

 Locked
 ^^^^^^

-The variable will not be recalculated as other variables are changed and the user cannot enter its value.
-This is good for variables that are meant to be **outputs only**.
+The variable will not be recalculated as other variables are changed.
+This is good for variables that are meant to be **inputs only**.
+For example, we don't want our calculators re-calculating someones measured height, weight, etc.

-The **user can override this setting** in the variable menu (displayed when you click the grey area to the right of the variable.
+The **user can override this setting** in the variable menu (displayed when you click the grey area to the right of the variable).

 Locked permanently
 ^^^^^^^^^^^^^^^^^^